Key Takeaways

 Key Dividend Metrics

-💵 Forward Dividend Yield: 1.50%
+💵 Forward Dividend Yield: 1.37%

 📈 5-Year Average Yield: 1.13%

-📊 Payout Ratio: 43.81%
+📊 Payout Ratio: 43.99%

 🔄 Dividend Growth Streak: 10+ years

-💲 Forward Annual Dividend: $2.84 per share
+💲 Annual Dividend: $2.84 per share

 Dividend Overview

-You get the sense that dividends aren’t an afterthought at IDEX—they’re part of the long-term value proposition.
+You get the sense that dividends aren’t an afterthought at IDEX — they’re part of the long-term value proposition.
 The company prefers measured, consistent increases over flashy jumps, which aligns well with a conservative dividend growth strategy.

 For income-focused investors, especially those with a long horizon, this steady approach can be far more attractive than a higher yield that might not hold up in a downturn.
+The $0.71 quarterly payment that was reaffirmed in the January 2026 cycle reflects that ongoing commitment.

 Dividend Growth and Safety